Skip to contents

 estimand

-A character string representing the estimand (e.g., "ate", "att", "ato").
-Default is NULL.
+A character string identifying the target estimand (e.g., "ate", "att", "ato").
+Defaults to NULL.

 stabilized